Impact

 Integrate Staff Feedback

-- 73.4 percent of respondents indicated that Illinois Extension is taking steps to retain diverse staff.
+Illinois Extension is taking steps to retain diverse staff.

-- 87.8 percent indicated that more training is needed for cultural diversity in Illinois communities.
+More training is needed for cultural diversity in Illinois communities.

-- 77.4 percent believe that their organization values the multiple identities of its staff.
+Believe that their organization values the multiple identities of its staff.

 Inclusive Excellence Committee

-- The committee meets 4 times per year (3 online and 1 in-person).
+• The committee meets 4 times per year (3 online and 1 in-person).

-- The committee consists of educators and county directors with specialists and leadership team members serving in Ex-Officio roles.
+• The committee consists of educators and county directors with specialists and leadership team members serving in ex officio roles.

-- Members serve 2-year terms.
+• Members serve 2-year terms.

 Title

-Professional Development Opportunities
+Provide Professional Development Opportunities

-Extension staff can take advantage of optional professional development training opportunities throughout the year to increase awareness, build knowledge, and expand Extension's impact and reach to more residents of the state.
+Extension staff take advantage of optional professional development training opportunities throughout the year to increase awareness, build knowledge, and expand Extension's impact and reach to more residents of the state.

 Topics Covered